cryptoer-satoshi/cryptoer-satoshi/README.md

-# Hi there, I'm Amin Alaghband (cryptoer-satoshi) 👋
+# Hi there, I'm Amin Alaghband 👋

 ## About Me
 I'm a tech entrepreneur with a passion for **Cryptocurrency** and **Artificial Intelligence**.
 I love exploring new technologies and finding innovative solutions to real-world problems.
 Currently, I'm focused on helping small businesses leverage AI to improve their operations and reduce costs.